Missing sock: Humorous explanations

 Some explanations for the phenomenon jokingly suggest that socks have some innate propensity for going missing, and that this may be a physical property of the universe.
 For example, in the 1996 book The Nature of Space and Time by the physicists Stephen Hawking and Nobel laureate Roger Penrose, they posit that spontaneous black holes are responsible for lost socks.

 In his 2008 examination of the phenomenon, George B. Johnson also rejected two humorous hypotheses for why socks go missing: that an "intrinsic property" of the socks themselves predisposes or causes them to go missing; and that the socks transform into something else, such as clothes hangers.

 In popular culture

 The Bobs' 1988 song "Where Does the Wayward Footwear Go?", asks where lost socks disappear to, asking "To the bottom of the ocean?
 Or to China?
 Or to Cuba?
 Or Aruba?".
 A 1993 album by the American indie rock band Grifters is titled One Sock Missing.
 In the 2001 American children's film Halloweentown II: Kalabar's Revenge, lost objects including socks are magically transported to the home of a character named Gort, who is a compulsive hoarder.

 American illustrator and voice actor Harry S. Robins wrote and illustrated a book titled The Meaning of Lost and Mismatched Socks.
 In the British children's book series Oddies, odd socks are transported to a planet called Oddieworld by a magical washing machine.
+In Terry Pratchett's novel Hogfather, a creature called the Eater of Socks is discovered to be responsible for missing socks.

 The online sock subscription service and retailer Blacksocks was supposedly started after its founder wore mismatched socks to a Japanese tea ceremony.